12 ways to prevent cheating on online tests:

-- Other ways ways instructors can prevent cheating before the exam starts
+- How instructors can deter and prevent cheating before the exam starts

 Students have access to more and more devices so it’s important to detect if students try to use their cell phone to look up test answers during the exam.
 Our proctoring software detects cell phones and other devices that access our test bank content during an online exam.
 This function helps deter students from using their phones during online exams.

-Honorlock uses a lockdown browser as an initial way prevent cheating.
-The browser lock is mainly used to restrict access to other sites and disable shortcuts and keyboard functions.
+Browser lockdown software as an initial way prevent students from cheating on online tests.
+A browser lock is mainly used to restrict access to other sites and disable shortcuts and keyboard functions.

 Syllabi have gotten longer over the past couple of decades, as instructors try to cover every possible angle to ensure clarity only to discover that some students will still claim ignorance of class policies.
 That’s why it is crucial to provide explicit test rules and be clear in your expectations from the beginning of the term, with a reminder here and there as the weeks go by.

 Explain what resources are permissible for students to access during their online proctored exam and which ones are not.

 - What is the scope of the content students will be expected to know?